KishoreKammela/JobBoardly/docs/job-seeker-features.md

 ### 2.5.
 AI-Powered Job Matching (`/ai-match`)

 - Input or review your comprehensive profile summary (editable for the session).
-- The AI matches your profile (including detailed work experience, education, skills, languages, preferences like salary and location, and total experience) against all available approved job postings.
+- The AI matches your profile (including detailed work experience, education, skills, languages, preferences like salary, location, and `noticePeriod`) against all available approved job postings.
 - Receive a list of relevant job IDs and a detailed reasoning for the matches.
 - _Note_: Disabled if your account is 'suspended'.
-Jobs for which you have an active, withdrawn, or rejected application might still appear in AI match results, but the "Apply" button on the job detail page will be disabled for them.

 ### 2.6.
 User Settings (`/settings`)

-- **Theme Customization**: Choose between Light, Dark, or System preference for the platform's appearance.
-Your choice is saved to your profile.
-(Available even if suspended).
+- **Theme Customization**: Choose between Light, Dark, or System preference.
-- **Notification Preferences**: Manage how you receive alerts (e.g., new jobs matching profile, application status updates - _basic UI implemented, backend triggers for notifications pending_).
-(Disabled if suspended).
+- **Notification Preferences**: Basic UI for toggling notification categories (backend triggers pending).
-- **Manage Saved Searches**: View a list of your saved job search criteria.
+- **Manage Saved Searches**: View, apply, or delete saved job searches.
-  - **Apply Search**: Click a saved search to navigate to the `/jobs` page with those filters pre-applied.
-  - **Delete Search**: Remove a saved search.
-Requires confirmation.
-  - (Saving new searches is done from the `/jobs` page filter sidebar).
-  - _Note_: Applying or deleting saved searches disabled if account 'suspended'.
-- **Job Board Display Preferences**: Set your default view (list/grid) and items per page for job listings.
-(Disabled if suspended).
+- **Job Board Display Preferences**: Set your default view (list/grid) and items per page.
-- **Local Search History**: View and clear your device-specific search term history (not synced across devices).
+- **Local Search History**: View and clear your device-specific search term history.

 ## 3. User Journey Maps (Job Seeker)